AryanAh1204/Home-Credit-Default-Risk/README.md

 **Occupation Type:**
-Default rate ranges from 4.8% (Accountants) to 17% (Low-skill Laborers) — a 3.5x spread.
+Default rate ranges from 4.8% (Accountants) to 17% (Low-skill Laborers) — a 3.6x spread.
 Both groups have large sample sizes; skill level tracks default risk closely.
+Low-skill Laborers are a distinct high-risk segment, not just the bottom of a continuous scale.

 **Correlation Matrix:**
 TARGET shows weak linear correlation with all features — expected,